somu439/DSC530/README.md

 Project Name: Fraudulent Activities in Bank Transactions

 Statistical/Hypothetical Question:
-The primary question addressed in this analysis is, Are there significant patterns or indicators in the transaction characteristics that could help detect potentially fraudulent activities in the bank transactions?
+Are there significant patterns or indicators in the transaction characteristics that could help detect potentially fraudulent activities in the bank transactions?